DolbyLaboratories/universal_transcoder/README.md

 - The data saved in key `"cloud_optimization"` corresponds to the set of points (L points) sampling the sphere in which the optimization is desired.
 If the output format or speaker layout is 2D, the most appropiate cloud would be a 2D set of points, which can be generated using `get_equi_circumference_points()` (from `auxiliars.get_cloud_points`).
 On the other hand, if the output format or layout to which we aim to decode is 3D, it would be more appropiate to generate a 3D set of sampling points (`get_sphere_points()`, `get_equi_t_design_points()`, `get_equi_fibonacci_sphere_points()`, `get_all_sphere_points()` from `auxiliars.get_cloud_points`).
 It is possible to use any other function that generates points in the same format.
 For the opimization, it is recommended to have a set of points that are equally distributed in terms of energy across the sphere.

-- For the case of key `"cloud_plots"`, this set of points (Q points) corresponds to the sampling directions of the sphere to be shown in the plots if either `"save_results"` or `"show_results"` keys are active.
+- For the case of key `"cloud_plots"`, this set of points (L' points) corresponds to the sampling directions of the sphere to be shown in the plots if either `"save_results"` or `"show_results"` keys are active.
 If `"cloud_plots"` is not defined but `"save_results"` or `"show_results"` are active, the program will use `"cloud_optimization"` for the plots.
 Similarly to the case above, depending on the dimensions of the output layout, `"cloud_plots"` should be set accordingly.

 ```